-But my companion couldn't let his subject quite drop, and went on meditatively:
+But my companion could n't let his subject quite drop, and went on meditatively : -

-even if they do grow up book-students.
-Such people as that, 'tis a great pleasure seeing them so happy over work which is not much sought for.
-And besides, these students are generally such pleasant people; so kind and sweet tempered; so humble, and at the same time so anxious to teach everybody all that they know.
+"After all, I don't know that it does them much harm, even if they grow up book-students.
+Such people as that, 't is a great pleasure seeing them so happy over work which is not much sought for.
+And besides, these students are generally such pleasant people; so kind and sweet-tempered, so humble, and at the same time so anxious to teach everybody all that they know.
 Really, I like those that I have met prodigiously."

 This seemed to me such very queer talk that I was on the point of asking him another question; when just as we came to the top of a rising ground, down a long glade of the wood on my right I caught sight of a stately building whose outline was familiar to me, and I cried out, "Westminster Abbey!"

-"Yes," said Dick, "Westminster Abbey-what there is left of it."
-"Why, what have you done with it?" quoth I in terror.
+"Yes," said Dick, "Westminster Abbey - what there is left of it."

+"Why," said I, "what have you done with it?"

-"What have we done with it?" said he; nothing much, save clean it.
-But you know the whole outside was spoiled centuries ago: as to the inside, that remains in its beauty after the great clearance, which took place over a hundred years ago, of the beastly monuments to fools and knaves, which once blocked it up, as great-grandfather says."
+"What have we done with it?" said he; "nothing much, save clean it.
+But you know the whole outside was spoiled centuries ago; as to the inside, that remains in its beauty after the great clearance, which took place over a hundred years ago, of the beastly monuments to fools and knaves, which once blocked it up, as great-grandfather says."

 We went on a little further, and I looked to the right again, and said, in rather a doubtful tone of voice, "Why, there are the Houses of Parliament!
 Do you still use them?"

-He burst out laughing, and was some time before he could control himself; then he clapped me on the back and said:
+He burst out laughing, and was some time before he could control himself; then he clapped me on the back and said, --